velascoandres/excalibur/README.md

 ## Decorators

 ### Swagger
-If you want document the CRUD methods paths on swagger you need to make use of `CrudDoc` decorator or `CrudApi` decorator
+For Document the API-REST paths on swagger, you need to make use of `CrudDoc` decorator or `CrudApi` decorator.

 Example:
 For every method you should make a configuration.
 The follwing example shows a complete